TRR318/scikit-psl/README.md

 Scoring Systems are used as decision support for human experts in medical or law domains.

-The implementation adheres to the [sklearn-api](https://scikit-learn.org/stable/glossary.html#glossary-estimator-types).
+This implementation adheres to the [sklearn-api](https://scikit-learn.org/stable/glossary.html#glossary-estimator-types).

 # Install
 ```bash